-National registration of Australian nurses (and 9 other categories of health practitioners) commenced on 1st July 2010.
-As a result, the title 'Nurse Practitioner' now applies only to those registered nurses who have completed an accredited course, at a Master's level.
+National registration of Australian nurses (and nine other categories of health practitioners) commenced on 1 July 2010.
+As a result, the title ‘Nurse Practitioner’ now applies only to those registered nurses who have completed an accredited course, at a Master’s level.

 Independent practice is a liberating choice; it liberates you to have self-actualised freedom - but the dark side is that it can liberate you into bankruptcy.

-What follows are step-by-step guidelines to assist those nurses taking lateral leaps into private practice.
+What follows are step-by-step guidelines to assist those nurses who are taking lateral leaps into private practice.

 I launched my own private practice in 1986 and offered my last service in 2012.